 "You start out in 1954 by saying, 'N*****, n*****, n*****.'
 By 1968 you can’t say 'n*****' — that hurts you, backfires.
 So you say stuff like, uh, forced busing, states’ rights, and all that stuff, and you’re getting so abstract.
 Now, you’re talking about cutting taxes, and all these things you’re talking about are totally economic things and a byproduct of them is, blacks get hurt worse than whites."

-A good many, perhaps a majority of the party’s leadership, envision substantial political gold to be mined in the racial crisis by becoming in fact, though not in name, the White Man’s Party.— Conservative journalist Robert Novak in 1963
+After attending a meeting of the Republican National Committee in the summer of 1963, conservative journalist Robert Novak reported on the thinking of many party leaders: "A good many, perhaps a majority of the party’s leadership, envision substantial political gold to be mined in the racial crisis by becoming in fact, though not in name, the White Man’s Party."

 The Southern Strategy was quite successful in encouraging whites who harbored racial resentments to leave the Democratic Party and join the GOP.
 When he signed the 1964 Civil Rights bill into law, President Lyndon Johnson commented that his doing so would cause the Democrats to lose the South for a generation.
 He was wrong.
 It’s been far longer than a single generation, and the South remains overwhelmingly Republican to this day.